SCHOOL OF EDUCATION

 Baker is one of America’s top military-friendly colleges and universities according to Military Advanced Education magazine.
 Learn more about veterans benefits for students.

 Earning a degree requires a substantial investment of time and money.
-We offer a variety of financial aid solutions and help you through the process so you can make your dream of a degree a reality.
+A variety of payment options are available, including financial aid to those who qualify.
+And we help you through the process so you can make your dream of a degree a reality.
 Learn More

 Baker University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (312.263.0456, ncahlc.org).
 This accreditation has been continuous since first granted in 1913.